Close Menu

 Step 4- Conclusion

 Finally, here comes the final step of how to start an essay, which is the conclusion.
-Remember, a strong essay conclusion has estimated a ¾ part of an essay.
+Remember, a strong essay conclusion accounts for approximately ¾ part of an essay.

 Here are some points to consider while writing an essay conclusion: